Natural Vitamins for Melasma

 Vitamin A is another fat-soluble vitamin that helps form and maintains healthy skin.
-Derivatives of vitamin A known as retinoid acid can be effective in treating melasma after 24 weeks.
+Derivatives of vitamin A known as retinoic acid can be effective in treating melasma after 24 weeks.
 Vitamin A derivatives are important components of many prescription medications used to treat melasma.
-Retinol can also be obtained from foods rich in whole milk, fortified foods and animal liver.
+Retinol can also be obtained from foods rich in whole milk, fortified foods, and animal liver.

 Benefits of Vitamin C for Bright, Even Skin